 Teeth grinding while mewing is due to an imbalance between your muscles of mastication and your tongue.
 Teeth grinding is caused by your tongue being too weak to keep the jaw apart leading to teeth grinding.
 This will diminish over time as your tongue gets stronger.

 If you have trouble keeping your teeth together, this is the opposite problem of teeth grinding.
 Your tongue is stronger than your muscles of mastication causing your teeth to rest apart.
 You need to further workout your jaw muscles by either eating more solid foods or chewing mastic gum.

 Mewing must be done properly in other to produce its intended effects.
 As such, it should not make your appearance worse unless you have an already-existing overbite.
 It also shouldn’t be painful.

-If you feel your appearance is getting worse, it may be time to just go to a dental specialist and ask.
+If you feel your appearance is getting worse, it may be time to just go to a dental specialist and ask about what’s happening in your situation.
 Get some x-rays done so you can conclusively get to the root of the issue.

 Have other questions we missed?
-Let us know in the comments and we’ll include them to this list.
+Let us know in the comments and we’ll add them to this list.

 We are all inevitably sad to see our youthful features diminish over time.
 Wrinkles, sagging skin, the loss of the vibrancy our appearance used to have—we all wish we could avoid it.
 Some of us go...

 Facial exercises have received quite a bit of buzz in the past few years for their age-defying results.
 And it’s not without reason: famous big-name celebrities have been revealing left and right...